-If you want to use imported stone in your garden, it’s worth bearing in mind certain ethical issues.
+If you want to use imported stone in your garden, it’s worth bearing in mind certain ethical issues and checking a company’s credentials.
 Many stone suppliers obtain materials from India and China, where some quarries have been accused of using child labour.

 Putting this issue to one side there are also practical problems for British gardeners.
 Some imported paving slabs aren’t fully hardy in UK conditions.
 Water-absorbent materials, for example, may crack in freezing conditions.